vishoov/nodejs-questions/mvc-rest.md

-# MVC Design Patterns & RESTful API Interview Q&A (Conversation Format)
+# MVC Design Patterns & RESTful API Interview Q&A

 This document emulates an interview conversation covering the understanding and application of the MVC architecture, REST design principles, and real-world API design challenges for backend engineers.